-This post is all about the Miracles of Jesus in the Holy Land.
-Which by the way is called the Land of Miracles and with a very good reason!
-The land is filled with the different miracles of Jesus.
-In fact 37 of them in total.
+This post is all about the Miracles of Jesus.
+The Holy Land is where Jesus amazed the crowdsd with his miracles.
+In fact 37 of them.
 But when we say the ‘Miracles of Jesus’ what do we mean?
-So the miracles of Jesus are the supernatural deeds attributed to Jesus in Christian and Islamic texts.
-Furthermore, the majority are faith healings; exorcisms; resurrection; control over nature, and forgiveness of sins.
+The majority are faith healings; exorcisms; resurrection; control over nature, and forgiveness of sins.

 On one hand in the Synoptic Gospels (Mark, Matthew, and Luke); Jesus refuses to give a miraculous sign to prove his authority.
 But in the Gospel of John, Jesus is said to have performed seven miraculous signs that characterize his ministry.
 From changing water into wine at the start of his ministry to raising Lazarus from the dead at the end.
 For many Christians and Muslims; the miracles are actual historical events.
 Others, including many liberal Christians, consider these stories to be metaphorical.

 In The Miracles of Jesus two main categories of miracles are attributed to Jesus.
 First, those that affected people for example the Blind Man of Bethsaida.
 Those are called “healings”.
 Second, those that “controlled nature” like Jesus Walking on Water.